SingularitySurfer/SingularitySystems/_posts/2021-04-12-interpolator.md

 \begin{equation}
   N=(4\cdot n)-1,
 \end{equation}
  where $N$ is the number of filter taps and $n$ is a natural number, the frequency response is centered around $\Omega/2$.
 As a result, every second coefficient, except for the center tap becomes zero.
 Additionally, the symmetrical impulse response halves the number of multiplications and makes use of DSP pre-adders.
 A polyphase decomposition of a $R=2$ HBF interpolator leads to the aggregation of the non-zero multiplications in one polyphase path.
-The other polyphase part reduces to a unity-gain delay \cite{gockler2011most}.
+The other polyphase part reduces to a unity-gain delay[^4].

 A Cascaded Integrator Comb (CIC) filter is a special case of a multiplier-less FIR filter.
 As the name suggests, instead of delaying and multiplying the input, it constitutes a cascade of integrator and comb stages.
 While this arrangement makes for a very resource efficient implementation, the filter has a limited range of possible frequency responses.
 However, as no new filter coefficients have to be provided, the response can be adapted easily during operation.

 Since a monolithic filter for the whole interpolator would not be very flexible or efficient, a variable filter cascade is employed.
 At $R=2$ the interpolator uses a single, sharp HBF with a transition band form $\omega_p=0.4\Omega$  to $\omega_s=0.6\Omega$, with $\omega_p$ being the passband frequency and $\omega_s$ the stopband frequency.
 The minimum HBF size for an image rejection of higher than 90dB is 59 taps using the Parks–McClellan/Remez algorithm.
-Due to the high stopband attenuation and the symmetrical nature of the frequency response \ref{1}, passband ripple is not a concern.
+Due to the high stopband attenuation and the symmetrical nature of the frequency response, passband ripple is not a concern.
 A zero stuffer inserts a zero between each sample and the filter input (in the actual implementation this zero stuffer is abstracted away, see architecture).
 The frequency magnitude and impulse response is shown in Figure 1(a).

 |<img src="{{site.baseurl}}/img/posts/interpolator/individual.png" width="100%">|
 |:--:|